artisticLogicMK/animate4vue/README.md

 ## Installation

-You can install Animate.vue via npm or yarn:
+You can install Vue.animate via npm or yarn:

 ```bash
 npm install vue.animate